 GLQI PROJECT TEAMS

-AACC has several working groups devoted to providing critical advice and oversight in the planning and implementation of international educational projects:
+The Association for Diagnostics & Laboratory Medicine (ADLM) has several working groups devoted to providing critical advice and oversight in the planning and implementation of international educational projects:

 - Africa Working Group (AWG): Dr. Olajumoke Oladipo (chair)

 - Asia-Pacific Working Group (APWG): Dr. Qing Meng (chair)

 - Latin American Working Group (LAWG): Dr. Veronica Luzzi (chair)

 - Newborn Screening Program: Dr. Michael Bennett (lead) and Dr. Olajumoke Oladipo (lead)